samardzicnenad/CA-AngularJS/README.md

 # CA-AngularJS
-AngularJS coding assignments from the CodeAcademy course
+AngularJS coding assignments inspired by the CodeAcademy course

 #### The Best Sellers page
+- My first AngularJS page.
+It contains
+  - a main page that includes
+    - a new module and
+    - a controller with a data structure and two functions

-Web page that pulls Amazon's top 10 selling books in 2015 data from the controller and displays it.
-It also implements two functions to add likes/dislikes.
+Web page pulls Amazon's top 10 selling books in 2015 and displays them.
+It also implements functions to add likes/dislikes for every book.